Call Now Book Service Contact Us Specials

 4. Electrical Panel Upgrades

-It ought to be common sense that you should only have a licensed electrician work on your electrical panel, but the tutorials do exist on YouTube, which means someone is going to be tempted to DIY a panel expansion or circuit breaker replacement.
+It ought to be common sense that you should only have an electrician work on your electrical panel, but the tutorials do exist on YouTube, which means someone is going to be tempted to DIY a panel expansion or circuit breaker replacement.
 Please don’t.
-This is the kind of work that must be done by a trained professional, because if you get a panel upgrade wrong, your house can burn down.
+This is the kind of work that must be done by a trained professional, because if you get a panel upgrade wrong, major problems can occur.
 And if your insurance company finds out you didn’t have an electrician do the work, they won’t honor your claim for the damages.
 Do not try to work on your electrical panel; call an electrician.

-If your home needs any electrical service work done, Hydes is happy to do the work for you.
-Our licensed electricians will guarantee that your electrical projects are completed safely and correctly, so you can enjoy your home without worrying about shocks or fires.
+In some instances it is save but if your home needs any electrical service work done, Hydes is happy to do the work for you.
+Our electricians will guarantee that your electrical projects are completed safely and correctly, so you can enjoy your home without worrying about shocks or fires.

 Request Service